prasen832/Awishcar/README.md

 ## Problem Statements

-Column A has data which has been changed into date, figure out what should be the format of the data through adjacent cells Column B, C, D and E represent the address and should be in proper format( 1st letter of the word should be CAPITAL) Column F- there are iregular space in the between the  names Column H&I should be stored as id , hence create the id of your own Column J needs to be split into first name and last name
+1. A has data which has been changed into date, figure out what should be the format of the data through adjacent cells
+2. Column B, C, D and E represent the address and should be in proper format( 1st letter of the word should be CAPITAL)
+3. Column F- there are iregular space in the between the  names
+4. Column H&I should be stored as id , hence create the id of your own
+5. Column J needs to be split into first name and last name

 Following are the target columns
 Permit 	Please map these fields to the column in Sheet 1